In the post Thinking About Supplements – 2012 Edition, I said this about protein powder.

 Is Sugar Evil or Therapeutic?

 A few months ago I read the post Sugar: Pure, White & Awesome by Danny Roddy.
 It goes into depth on how at a hormonal level having low blood sugar is perceived as a stressor to the body.
 It goes further to state that running on fat promotes stress because adrenaline is recruited to assist the process.
 And once glucose stores are depleted the body uses the stress hormone cortisol to provide glucose.
-The article is based off some of the research of Ray Peat, who is an expert in hormones and is somewhat controversial.
+The article is based on some of the research of Ray Peat, who is an expert in hormones and is somewhat controversial.

 All my other nutritional mentors are anti-sugar, so why am I entertaining the idea that sugar might be beneficial?
 Because my research has led me to believe that stress is the limiting factor in gaining muscle for the ectomorph.
-We train too much, recover too slowly, sleep too little and can’t sit still.
+We train too much, recover too slowly, sleep too little, and can’t sit still.
 And when we fail to get the results we desire, we do more.
 This is observational, but I see us ectomorphs as more likely to abuse caffeine, which is a stressor as well.
 And cortisol is catabolic.

-Trainer Keith Norris said on an interview on Episode 35 of The Latest in Paleo that overall stress level is a critical factor in predicting recoverability rate.
+Trainer Keith Norris said in an interview on Episode 35 of The Latest in Paleo that overall stress level is a critical factor in predicting recoverability rate.
 He has noticed that the “wiry” “twitchy” guys have the slowest recovery rates.
 He believes that reducing stress levels are very important in improving the body’s ability to recover from a workout.

 When Dave Durell interviewed John Little on High Intensity Nation, they discussed how ectomorphs are more likely to get nauseous during an intense workout.
 Glycogen is stored in the muscles.
 Ectomorphs have less muscle and therefore fewer glycogen stores.
-When we exhaust our glycogen stores, our pH levels drops and we feel that nausea.
-John figured out that when someone starts to feel this nausea, placing table sugar under their tongue helps nausea goes away in just 10-20 seconds.
+When we exhaust our glycogen stores, our pH levels drop and we feel that nausea.
+John figured out that when someone starts to feel this nausea, placing table sugar under their tongue helps nausea go away in just 10-20 seconds.
 Sugar relieves a stressor that is more likely to occur with ectomorphs that train with intensity.